 - 1 cup coconut milk

-- 1 heaped teaspoon almond butter or nut butter of your choice
+- 1 teaspoon almond butter or nut butter of your choice

-- Handful of berries (raspberries, blueberries and/or strawberries)
+- 1 handful berries raspberries, blueberries and/or strawberries

 - In a small saucepan, combine the rolled oats with coconut milk and water and bring to a boil.

 - Reduce the temperature and simmer for 10 minutes or until the liquid has been mostly absorbed.
 Stir constantly to prevent it from burning.
 You can adjust the consistency to your liking by adding more or less liquid.

 - Stir in the almond butter and top with berries and seeds.